Pendon Museum

-Pendon Museum, located in Long Wittenham near Didcot, Oxfordshire, England, is a museum that displays scale models, in particular a large scene representing parts of the Vale of White Horse in the 1920s and 1930s.
+Pendon Museum is a museum in Long Wittenham, Oxfordshire, England, that displays scale models, in particular a large scene representing parts of the Vale of White Horse in the 1920s and 1930s.
 The scene, under construction since the 1950s and with parts dating back earlier, was inspired by detailed research into the architecture and landscape of the vale, with some models of cottages taking hundreds of hours to complete.
-The late Roye England, an anglophile Australian who lived in England, founded it, and ran it jointly with the late English Model Maker, Guy Williams, who made fifty-seven of the museum's ninety locomotives.
+The late Roye England, an anglophile Australian who lived in England, founded it, and ran it jointly with the late English model maker Guy Williams, who made fifty-seven of the museum's ninety locomotives.

-They can be seen working together in the 1958 British Pathé short, 'Hair Thatching'.
+They can be seen working together in the 1958 British Pathé short Hair Thatching.

-A group of volunteers runs the museum and it is open to the public most weekends and holidays, except during the winter. and Wednesdays during school holidays.

 History

 The museum was founded by the artist and craftsman Roye England, who was interested in model railways.
 He observed the destruction and modification of many historic buildings in the area and began to make model representations of them.

-Both the main Vale scene and others display working scale model railway scale models of typical scenes on the Great Western Railway (GWR) of the 1920s.
+Both the main Vale scene and others display working scale models of typical scenes of the Great Western Railway (GWR) of the 1920s.
 The trains are also representative in detail of those travelling that line in those years.

 Displays

 Vale of White Horse

-The main display and ongoing project at Pendon is a scale representation of the Vale of White Horse as it was in the inter-war period.
+The main display and ongoing project at Pendon is a 1:76 scale representation of the Vale of White Horse as it was in the inter-war period.
 The scene is centred on the 'typical' village of Pendon Parva, which is served by a railway station on the main London to Bristol GWR main line that runs through the Vale, and another on the M&SWJR that became one of the constituent companies of the GWR in 1923.
-The topography and the village layout is fictional, but every building and significant feature is an exact model of a real building from the Vale of White Horse.
+The topography and the village layout is fictional, but every building and significant feature is an exact model of a real building from the Vale of White Horse as it was in the 1920s/30s.